UN chief: 'Leadership gap' undermines global climate efforts

 The UNEP report emphasized several measures that can help boost efforts to curb global warming, including clamping down on emissions of the potent but short-lived greenhouse gas methane.
 It also emphasized the need to ensure pandemic recovery funds are spent on environmentally friendly measures.

-The report finds that the opportunity to use COVID-19 recovery spending to stimulate the economy while backing climate action has been missed in most countries.
+The report found that most countries have missed the opportunity to use COVID-19 recovery spending to stimulate the economy while backing climate action.

 “Despite these alarm bells ringing at fever pitch, we see new evidence today in the (UNEP) Emissions Gap Report that governments’ actions so far simply do not add up to what is so desperately needed,” Guterres told diplomats later Tuesday.